CSCfi/csc-user-guide/docs/apps/gdal.md

 ## Available

-GDAL is available in Puhti-rhel8 with following versions:
+GDAL is available in Puhti with following versions:

 * 3.5.0 - [geoconda-3.10.6](geoconda.md)
 * 3.4.3 stand-alone: `gdal`